 After my second baby was born I began to have spells of severe dizziness.
-I would be able to move without falling.
+I would be unable to move without falling.
 My mouth wouldn’t work.
-I would be thinking clearly but would be unable to call out for help.
+I would be thinking clearly but couldn’t speak or call out for help.

-We went to a neurologist who ordered an EEG to determine if I was having seizures.
+We went to a neurologist who ordered an EEG to determine whether or not I was having seizures.
 The EEG results looked normal.
-I was Diagnosed with atypical migraines.
-Migraines didn’t seem right to me, but again I figured everything looked normal- no big deal- maybe this is my new normal.
+I was diagnosed with atypical migraines.
+Migraines didn’t seem right to me, but again I figured since my test looked normal- no big deal- maybe this is my new normal.

 Over the next few years, symptoms progressed and became more pronounced.
 I was exhausted all the time.
 I couldn’t keep my eyes open during the day.
 I couldn’t sleep at night.
 I was prescribed anti-depressants and mega-doses of vitamin D to boost my critically low levels.
 I was told time and again that I just needed to rest more.